dubiacc/website/articles/en/fssp/index.md

 >
 > Why did Our Lord Jesus Christ institute Saint Peter as the head of the Church?
 > What did He require of Saint Peter? - "Keep the faith, and keep it for the others."
-> And the Vatican which is nothing else but the residence of the successor of the apostles
+> And the Vatican, which is nothing else but the residence of the successor of the apostles,
 > is not destined for any other purpose.
 >
 > The Holy Roman Church is the mother and mistress of all truth: Mater et Magistra omnium